FastAndFerbious/HackerTracker/README.md

 everything below this line should be ran upon using the application for the first time
 ---------------------------------------------------------------------------------------

-pip3 install hacker-tracker-reeyagup
+pip install hacker-tracker-reeyagup

 python3 -m spacy download en_core_web_sm

-python3 src/hacker_tracker_application/homescreen.py
+hacker-tracker-application

 --------------------------------------------------------------------------------------
-after ran once, the only line needed to run the program is:
+after ran once, the only line needed to run the program is: hacker-tracker-application

-python3 homeScreen.py

 Packages used: